-So you’re now a part of the worldwide Subaru Community.
+You’re now part of the worldwide Subaru Community.
 You wave to other WRX and turbocharged Subaru owners on the road.
-And you can’t wait to start modifying your car.
+And you can’t wait to dive into the world of Subaru mods.

 There’s an endless amount of aftermarket support for these cars, so choosing what mods to perform can be tough if you’re new to the Subaru platform.
-After owning five Subarus in my life (two Legacy GTs, two STIs and one Bugeye WRX), here are my top five mods for your turbo Subaru (WRX, STI, Legacy GT and Forester & Outback XT).
+Here are our top five mods for your turbo Subaru (WRX, STI, Legacy GT, Forester & Outback XT).

 It’s time to unleash the Subie rumble!

-Don’t forget – you get what you pay for.
+Don’t forget – you get what you pay for with Subaru mods.
 And be mindful of your state-specific emissions regulations.

 Now that your car is tuned properly and sounds great, it’s time to start looking the part.

-Yes, this is a pretty generic mod.
-But specifically I’m referring to coilovers, a spring-and-strut combo or bags, if you’re a baller.
+Yes, this is a pretty generic Subaru mod.
+But, specifically, I’m referring to coil-overs, a spring-and-strut combo or bags, if you’re a baller.
 You can’t have sweet-looking wheels, yet drive around with a huge fender gap, like a monster truck.
-We Subie owners will not allow it.
+Subie owners will not allow it.

-Everyone has their own version of this Top 5 list.
-It’s your car, so do what you.
+Everyone has their own version of this list of Subaru mods.
+It’s your car, so do what you want.
 Remember that you get what you pay for.
 And research before you buy – there’s plenty of information on the forums.